MicrosoftDocs/cpp-docs/styleguide/template.md

 ### Docs Links

 To link to a file in a different Docs repo, use the docs.microsoft.com relative URL as the link.
-Do not include the .md suffix.
+Do not include the .md suffix or the language/locale element.

 - Example: [Universal Windows Platform documentation](/windows/uwp)